Differences Between List, Tuple, Set and Dictionary in Python

 Sets are commonly used when:

-- Duplicate elements need to be removed automatically
+Duplicate elements need to be removed automatically

-- Membership testing is required
+Membership testing for a specified value is required

-- Mathematical operations like union or intersection are performed
+Mathematical operations like union or intersection are performed

 4. Dictionary in Python

 Dictionaries are used when data needs to be stored in a structured manner using keys and values.
 They provide fast and efficient data retrieval, which makes it quite a convenient data structure in Python.
+Elements in dictionaries are stored as key-value pairs for efficient access.

 Definition: A dictionary in Python is a mutable collection that stores data in key-value pairs, where each key is unique.